vickykumarui/competitiveProgramingusingJs/dataStructure/graph/readme.md

 Recommendation like in netflix people also watch in amazon - Frequently bought with

 Tree is also a graph with restriction that there is oly one path to reach from any vertices to another

+Types of graph:

+Undirected graph - There is no direction on edges(connection) between two node/vertices Directed graph - There is direction on edges(connection) Weighted graph -  when there is weight assigned to graph